cosmos/cosmos-sdk/docs/migrations/README.md

 }

 #### Keeper
 The `Keeper` constructor now takes a `codec.Marshaler` instead of a concrete Amino codec.
-This exact type provided is specified by `ModuleCdc`.
+The exact type provided is specified by `ModuleCdc`.

 #### module.go